ballance/personal-data-privacy-policy/README.md

 The purpose of this policy is to provide guidance that limits

 ## Scope
 This policy applies to any usage, transmission, or storage of data belonging to Chris Ballance.
+Correspondence may not be retained for longer than 30 days without explicit written permission.

 ## Authentication
 Minimum password requirements
   - The [Stanford Password Requirements](https://uit.stanford.edu/service/accounts/passwords/quickguide) have been adopted by Chris Ballance
   - Muiti-factor authentication is required for all accounts